BB gun: History

-The term BB originated from the nomenclature of the size of lead shots used in a smoothbore shotgun.
+The term "BB" originated from the nomenclature of the size of lead shots used in a smoothbore shotgun.
 Size "BB" shots were nominally 0.180 in, but tended to vary considerably in size because of the loose tolerances in shotshells.
-The largest shotgun pellet commonly used was named 00 or double ought and was used for hunting deer and thus called buckshot, while the smaller BB-sized shot was typically used to shoot small/medium-sized game birds and called birdshot.
+The largest shotgun pellet commonly used was named "00" or "double ought" and was used for hunting deer and thus called "buckshot", while the smaller BB-sized shot was typically used to shoot small/medium-sized game birds and called "birdshot".

-In 1886, the Markham Air Rifle Company in Plymouth, Michigan produced the first wooden-construct spring-piston air rifle design as a youth training gun, and used the BB-size birdshot as the chosen ammunition.
-Two years later, the neighbouring Plymouth Air Rifle Company (later renamed Daisy Manufacturing Company in 1895) introduced the first full-metal airgun that also fired BB shots – the Daisy BB Gun, which became a very popular household name because of successful marketing.
+In 1886, the Markham Air Rifle Company in Plymouth, Michigan, produced the first wooden-construct spring-piston air rifle design as a youth training gun, and used the BB lead shot as the ammunition.
+Two years later, the neighbouring Plymouth Air Rifle Company (renamed Daisy Manufacturing Company in 1895) introduced the first full-metal airgun that also fired BB shots – the Daisy BB Gun, which became a very popular household name because of successful marketing.
 Around 1900, Daisy changed their BB-size bore diameter to 0.175 in, and began to market precision-made lead shot specifically for their BB guns.
-They called these "round shots", but the BB name was already well established, and consequently most users continued calling their guns BB guns, and the projectiles as BB shots or just BBs.
+They called these "round shots", but the "BB" name was already well established, and consequently most users continued calling their guns "BB guns", and the projectiles as "BB shots" or just "BBs".

-Subsequently, the term BB became generic, and is used loosely referring to any small spherical projectiles of various calibers and materials.
+Subsequently, the term "BB" became generic, and is used loosely referring to any small spherical projectiles of various calibers and materials.
 This includes bearing balls often utilized by anti-personnel mines, .177 caliber lead/steel shots used by air guns, plastic round balls (such as the pellets used by airsoft guns), small marbles and many others.
 It has become ubiquitous to refer to any steel ball, such as a BB, as a "ball bearing".
 However, BBs should not be confused with a ball bearing, which is a mechanical component using small internal rolling balls to reduce friction between moving parts of machines.